 Prebiotics are indigestible plant matter that our gut bacteria feed off, so basically soluble fiber like you would find in many vegetables.
 They stimulate the growth and maintenance of our inner microbial world.

 The most popular source of prebiotics in supplements is raw chicory root and Jerusalem artichoke.
-Food sources for prebiotics go far beyond these foods alone.
+Moreover, food sources for prebiotics go far beyond these foods alone.

 Insoluble fiber isn’t a food source for our gut bacteria.
-It’s impossible to digest by human and bacteria alike and acts more like a scrub brush in our intestines.
+That is to say, it’s impossible to digest by humans and bacteria alike and acts more like a scrub brush in our intestines.

-Soluble fiber is the prebiotic food source that our microflora just love.
+Soluble fiber is the prebiotic food source that our microflora love.
 For instance, inulin is the most effective form of soluble fiber.
-There are other naturally occurring forms of prebiotics in everything from root vegetables and tubers to breastmilk!
+In addition, there are other naturally occurring forms of prebiotics in everything from root vegetables and tubers to breast milk!

 Best Food Sources of Prebiotics